poppindouble/lock-free/lock_free.md

 only when the `Load x` and `Load y` ***happens before*** `Store x` and `Store y`, the result `r1` and `r2` will both be 0.
 See the word ***happens before***?
 We will come back to this ***happens before*** later, it is a very very tricky term.
 But for now, let's just say that the instruction of `Load x` and `Load y` takes effect, which is reading from our main memory, ***from a time perspective, happens before*** `Store x` and `Store y`, which is writing value to our main memory.

+How does it happen?
+How could `Load y` and `Load x` is ***reordered*** before `Store x` and `Store y`?
+It is really counter intuitive.

+Well, let's think about what actually happened after you type `Cargo run` in your terminal.

+1. Your program will get compiled into assembly code.
+2. CPU will execute these assembly code one instruction at a time.

+So as you can see, our program is actually being handled by two different components, one is your complier, the other one is the CPU.
+Both the complier and the CPU are really "greedy", they will try all their best to optimize the execution of your program.
+So the complier will freely reorder the execution of you program, so does your CPU.

 compiler & CPU reordering.